ahmedzacki/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfunding Website*
+# WEB102 Prework - _Sea Monster Crowdfunding Website_

 Submitted by: **Ahmed Handulle**

 This is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **4** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [x] The introduction section explains the background of the company and how many games remain unfunded.
+- [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+- [x] I have implemented a dynamic search bar feature that allows users to efficiently search for specific games within the Sea Monster Crowdfunding website.
+The search functionality instantly responds to users' input, filtering and displaying relevant game results.
+Therefore improves user experience, making it easier for visitors to find their desired games among the diverse offerings on the platform.

 ## Video Walkthrough